|Nutrition Facts (per serving)|

 - Give the drink a little extra dimension by pouring your favorite flavored vodka.
 Citrus vodkas are a natural choice, though berries are an excellent option as well.

 - Switch the citrus juice and garnish to either lemon or orange, or double up and use a combination of two citrus fruits.

 - Add half a shot of a fruit liqueur.
 Mango liqueurs give the drink a tropical touch, and the fruit pairs nicely with tonic.

 - Muddle fruit in the glass before mixing the drink.
 Strawberry tonics are delightful, though nearly any fruit is a good choice.

 How Strong Is the Vodka Tonic?

-Like any tall drink, you can make the Vodka Tonic as strong as you like.
-On average, about 5-ounces of tonic will be poured.
-In this instance, this drink weighs in at a mild 10% ABV (20 proof).
-That is about the same alcohol content as an average glass of wine.
+Like any tall drink, you can make the vodka tonic as strong as you like by pouring more or less tonic.
+When made with 5 ounces of tonic, the drink weighs in at a relatively mild 10 percent ABV (20 proof).
+That's about the same as the average glass of wine.